kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-47-1.png)<!-- -->

-## Differential Expression Between Sample Groups
+## Differential expression between sample groups

 Next, given a joint clustering of cells that captures the cell relationships between samples, we can want to ask what is different between the cells